CBI 2010 Webcasting Guide for Educational Stations

 In order to webcast, either as a webcast-only station or as a simulcast webcast of your broadcast station, you need to comply with certain requirements:

-1. File a “Notice of Use of Sound Recordings under Statutory License” form with the Copyright Royalty Board (“CRB”), along with a $25 filing fee.
+1. File a “Notice of Use of Sound Recordings under Statutory License” form with the Copyright Royalty Board (“CRB”), along with a $40 filing fee.
 This only needs to be done once.
+(Hint: Eligible nonsubscription transmission service for item 6 a and b).
 If you are unsure if your station has already filed the notice and fee, you may check the Copyright Office web site.

 3. Be aware of your options concerning recordkeeping and fees and then make the appropriate selection for your situation.
 Both rates and recordkeeping requirements will be a factor in your choice.
-There are three basic choices available:
+There are three basic choices available for 2011-2015:

-c.
-Follow the reporting options under the CBI Noncommerical Educational Webcaster (“NEW”) settlement.
-In order to take advantage of the special reporting options in 2009/2010 you must recordkeeping election form (in pdf format) in order to opt-in.[6]
-This form allows you to choose from three options.
-[7]
+1. Follow the reporting options under the CBI Noncommerical Educational Webcaster (“NEW”) settlement.
+In order to take advantage of the special reporting options in 2014 you must submit the minimum fee form/Statement of Account (which includes the recordkeeping election form).
+This form allows you to choose from three options, based on your Aggregate.
+This is the only known option for 2016-2020 until the CRB announces rates and terms for other non-commercial webcasters in December of 2015.

-i.
-Reporting Waiver – This option allows stations with a monthly ATH of less than 55,000 (approximately 75 average concurrent listeners for the entire month) to pay a $100 annual fee in lieu of reporting any data.
+1. Reporting Waiver – This option allows stations with a monthly ATH[3] of less than (80,000 starting 1/1/16) (approximately 100 average concurrent listeners for the entire month) to pay a $100 annual fee in lieu of reporting any data.
 Note that you are not required to pay the $100 fee if you choose to supply SoundExchange with sample-basis reports.

-ii.
-Sample-Basis Reports – This requires stations with more than 55,000 monthly ATH and less than 159,000 monthly ATH to supply SoundExchange with sample reports[8] of use for two periods of seven consecutive days during each calendar quarter.
+2. Sample-Basis Reports – This requires stations with more than 55,000 (80,000 starting 1/1/16) monthly ATH and less than 159,140 monthly ATH to supply SoundExchange with sample reports[8] of use for two periods of seven consecutive days during each calendar quarter.
 This mimics the current regulations, with the major exception that stations do not need to report the ATH.
 These reports of use are due by January 31 of each year.
+We recommend submitting them quarterly so you aren’t forced to create all reports right before the holidays and the end of the semester.

 4. One of the requirements of webcasters is that they don’t exceed the “Sound Recording Performance Complement”, which means that in a three-hour period the station can transmit no more than: 1) three songs from one album or compact disc, if no more than two of these are played in a row; or 2) four songs by the same featured artist or from the same box set, if no more than three of these are played in a row.
 See our page detailing this requirement.